-Germany hoping for rain to avoid 3rd straight summer drought
+Germany hopes for rain to avoid 3rd straight summer drought

-BERLIN (AP) — Germany’s farmers, foresters, and firefighters are eagerly awaiting widespread rain forecast for later in the week, as a warm and dry spring has raised fears of a third summer drought in as many years.
+BERLIN (AP) — Germany’s farmers, foresters, and firefighters are eagerly awaiting widespread rain forecast for later this week, as a warm, dry spring has raised fears of a third summer drought in as many years.

-Ahead of a virtual climate meeting Tuesday to be attended by officials from some 30 countries, German Environment Minister Svenja Schulze said the previous two years of dry weather, combined with overall higher temperatures, show the need for action.
+Ahead of a virtual climate meeting Tuesday for officials from 30 countries, German Environment Minister Svenja Schulze said the previous two years of dry weather, combined with overall higher temperatures, show the need for action.

 “We can see that the last two summers have been extremely dry, that this is already causing enormous problems for our agriculture and forestry,” she said.
 “That is why we have to adapt to the changes we can no longer avert, and we must ensure that it does not get any worse. … We really must push ahead with climate protection measures now.”